Are you engaged?

 How do I find content for our social media presence?

 How do I encourage the local community to engage?

 How do I do all that and still have a smile on my face?

-Community engagement in the arts, heritage, and culture optimising video and film
+Community engagement in the museum, arts, heritage, and culture by producing video and optimising the content

 Take a look at Absolutely.
 The short film was made at the Lowewood Museum in Hertfordshire with members of the museum Youth Panel.